mateidragony/BareOS/README.md

 # BareOS 🐻

-This is my implementation of the very bare-bones operating system that was the semester long project of the Operating Systems course (CSCI-P 436) course at Luddy.
+This is my implementation of the very bare-bones operating system that was the semester long project of the Operating Systems course (CSCI-P 436) at IU Luddy.
 This project was a very VERY fun learning experience and a great opportunity to mess around.
 I'd say that 50% of the code in this repository is assignment code, and the other 50% is me just having a grand old time.

 ## About